AnthonyLB2140/jsatorb-eclipse-service/README.md

 ## Eclipse Request Example

-This request to the REST API contains a demand to the backend to process an Eclipse calculation between the Earth and a given satellite from the 1st to the 2nd of December 2011.
+This request to the REST API contains a demand to the backend to process an Eclipse calculation of the Sun by the Earth, from a given satellite from the 1st to the 2nd of December 2011.

 Route : '/propagation/eclipses', POST method
 ```json